 Prerequisites: ACC 201, 202.
-Concepts and methods of determining the taxable income of individuals, corporations, partnerships, estates and trusts; the interpretation and application of the IRS Code and regulation; the use of tax advisory services.
+Introduction to the federal income tax structure.
+Concepts and methods of determining the taxable income of individuals, allowed deductions, credits, property transactions; the interpretation and application of the IRS Code and regulation; tax computations and filing.
 3 credits.